kitchej/TCPLib/Documentation/docs.md

 * **has_messages()**

-    Returns a boolean flag indicating if the message queue has any messages.
+    Returns a boolean indicating if the message queue has any messages.

 * **send(client_id: ```str```, data: ```bytes```)**